 Differential Associations between Trauma Types and Borderline Personality Disorder from the Perspective of Emotion Dysregulation

-Borderline Personality Disorder
+Background

 Borderline Personality Disorder (BPD) is characterized by pervasive instability in a range of areas including interpersonal relationships, self-image, and affect.
 People with BPD often evidence marked impulsivity manifested in various contexts such as overspending, risky sex, substance use, and/or binge eating [1].
 The median population prevalence of BPD ranges from 1.6% to as high as 5.9%[1]; nevertheless, Lenzenweger (2010) concluded the general population prevalence to be approximately 1% based on an overview of international and national studies [3–5].
 BPD is associated with many adverse psychosocial impacts, including impairment in interpersonal relationships and employment, excessive utilization of medical services, and marital distress and violence [6–9].

-Trauma-BPD Link
+Literature Review

 Extant studies have consistently identified significant correlations between childhood trauma and BPD [10–16].
 Commonly reported traumas by adults with BPD in cross-sectional studies include emotional abuse, verbal abuse, physical abuse, sexual abuse, and neglect, with sexual abuse being most frequently associated with a diagnosis of BPD among adults [17].
 Additional trauma-related risk factors for BPD include caregivers’ failure to protect, denial of feelings, emotional withdrawal, and non-interpersonal trauma.